Lake Forest College Statement on Academic Honesty and Plagiarism

 The examples of plagiarism and correct citation below are based on the following quotation by Bruno Bettelheim (MLA style is demonstrated below; see also APA style):

-- B. If you paraphrase the original, be sure to document the source of the borrowed idea.
+- If you paraphrase the original, be sure to document the source of the borrowed idea.

-- The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans.
+The stories from The Thousand and One Nights that deal with Islamic religion are not likely to be popular with modern Americans.

-- The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (Bettelheim 13).
+The stories from The Thousand and One Nights which that with Islamic religion are not likely to be popular with modern Americans (Bettelheim 13).

-- According to Bettelheim’s theories about fairy tales and religion, the stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (13).
+According to Bettelheim’s theories about fairy tales and religion, the stories from The Thousand and One Nights that deal with Islamic religion are not likely to be popular with modern Americans (13).

 Lake Forest College is committed to the ideals of academic honesty as outlined in the Lake Forest College Catalog.